teetangh/competitive-programming-and-dsa/README.md

 It also contains various my solutions to problems asked in various Competitive Coding Sites, Events and Platforms.

-# ⭕⭕⭕⭕SUMMARY OF FILE NAMING CONVENTIONS
+# Summary Of File Naming Conventions

 ```
 prog001xyz = only one file (NO CONFLICTS)